Primitive Arrays

 Write the following code so that it would still work if we went back and added or removed cars (i.e. if the arrays changed size).

-Using a for loop, print out a numbered list of all the car types from the first array.
+Using a for loop, print out a numbered list of all the car types from the String array.
 Users like numbers starting at 1 instead of 0, so make it look something like (hint: what number do you already have that is almost the right number for each line?)

 1. SUV